 - International Bonds (at least in a currency hedged flavor) did not seem to add much (nor hurt in any way).
-If Vanguard would offer a low cost Global Bond fund, it would probably be reasonable to go for it, but splitting US Bonds to create room for International Bonds doesn’t seem terribly useful.
+If Vanguard or BlackRock would offer a low cost Global Bond fund, it would probably be reasonable to go for it, but splitting US Bonds to create room for International Bonds doesn’t seem terribly useful.

 - Emerging Bonds are more intriguing.
 It might be perceived as a risky asset class (and it is when analyzed on its own), but when used as part of a portfolio to replace some of the bonds portion, its historical high returns combined with fairly weak correlation with pretty much everything else would have added a little zing to one’s portfolio without significantly impacting volatility or drawdowns.

 - US REITs (or Global REITs), probably thanks to the decoupled cycles in real estate, would have helped quite nicely to navigate the Internet crisis, and displayed better returns overall.
 International RE would have proved to be quite the bust though.